This Is My Father's World

-"This is My Father's World" is a Christian hymn written by Maltbie Davenport Babcock, a minister from New York, and published posthumously in 1901.
+"This is My Father's World" is a Christian hymn written by Maltbie Davenport Babcock, a minister from the Brick Presbyterian Church in New York, and published posthumously in 1901.

 History

 When Rev. Babcock lived in Lockport, New York, he took frequent walks along the Niagara Escarpment to enjoy the overlook's panoramic vista of upstate New York scenery and Lake Ontario, telling his wife Katherine he was "going out to see the Father's world".
 He died in 1901 at age 42.
 Shortly after his death Katherine published a compilation of Babcock's writings entitled Thoughts for Every-Day Living that contained the poem "My Father's World".
 The original poem contained sixteen stanzas of four lines each.
 The poem was set to music in 1915 by Franklin L. Sheppard, a close friend of Babcock.
 The tune name, TERRA BEATA, means “blessed earth” in Latin.
 Sheppard adapted the music from a traditional English melody that he learned from his mother as a child.